 In occupied spaces, viruses may transmit from person to person via infectious airborne aerosols.

-- There is a growing consensus among scientific experts that SARS-CoV-2 is airborne and can be spread through viral aerosols.
+- There is a consensus among scientific experts that SARS-CoV-2 is airborne and can be spread through viral aerosols.

 - Infectious viral aerosols can remain in the air for long periods of time: studies suggest SARS-CoV-2 can remain in the air for up to 16 hours which is why continuous effective air purification is recommended.